hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

 # Disabling keybinds with one master keybind

-If you want to disable all keybinds with another keybind (make a kaybind toggle of sorts) you can just use a submap with only a keybind to exit it.
+If you want to disable all keybinds with another keybind (make a keybind toggle of sorts) you can just use a submap with only a keybind to exit it.

 ```ini